 The good news is, the pen market is robust, and many vendors are concerned about the impact their products have on the environment.
 Several options are composed of recycled paper, a corn-based plastic, or a combination of both.
 In addition to being composed of natural and recycled material, these pens are biodegradable, and have a unique look and feel.

 A Shirt Made from Soda Bottles

 Recycled options aren’t limited to promotional accessories—there are also eco-conscious options when it comes to apparel.
-Though only a small portion of textiles are currently recycled, we can expect that number to grow as more consumers are actively calling for greater sustainability in the apparel market.
+Only a small portion of textiles are currently recycled.
+But we can expect that number to grow as more consumers are actively calling for greater sustainability in the apparel market.

 Several vendors are producing clothing using a portion of recycled materials, including plastic bottles and fibers from other garments.
 These items maintain the quality of new fiber while giving consumers added peace of mind.